franciscojrp1004/franciscojrp1004/README.md

 # Hi there, I'm Francisco Pereira! 👋

-I'm a Computer Engineering student at IPL (Polytechnic of Leiria) with a solid background in both software development and IT infrastructure.
-I enjoy building full-stack applications, solving problems, and tinkering with everything from code to hardware.
+I am a Computer Engineering student 🎓 from Portugal 🇵🇹 who enjoys writing clean code and building full-stack applications 🚀.

 🛠️ What I work with